Explore Vietnam

 The largest Japanese-style riverside township in Đồng Nai — 170 ha of low-rise long-term-ownership product on the Đồng Nai River, co-developed with Hankyu Hanshin and the only Nam Long township at this scale outside Long An.

-A 170-hectare riverside township by Nam Long Group and Japanese partner Hankyu Hanshin Properties on the Đồng Nai River in Long Hưng, Biên Hòa, ~25 km from central HCMC.
+A 170-hectare riverside township by Nam Long Group and two Japanese partners — Hankyu Hanshin Properties and Tokyu Corporation — on the Đồng Nai River in Long Hưng, Biên Hòa, ~25 km from central HCMC.
 Built on a Japanese 'Live–Play–Learn–Work–Shop' township model with low-rise garden townhouses, shophouses, semi-detached villas, riverfront villas, and Flora apartment lines.
 Land use is split across 21 ha of greenery, 6 ha of water surface, 9 ha of commercial, and 7 ha of education.

 Balanced for both homeowners and investors.